Cortnee Vine

-Cortnee Brooke Vine (born 9 April 1998) is an Australian professional soccer player who plays as a winger for the North Carolina Courage of the National Women's Soccer League (NWSL) and the Australia national team.

-Born in Victoria, Australia, Vine previously played in the A-League Women for Brisbane Roar, Newcastle Jets, Western Sydney Wanderers, and Sydney FC.
+Cortnee Brooke Vine (born 9 April 1998) is an Australian professional soccer player who plays as a winger for Melbourne City in the A-League Women and the Australia national team.
+She has previously played for Brisbane Roar, Newcastle Jets, Western Sydney Wanderers, and Sydney FC, in addition to the North Carolina Courage of the National Women's Soccer League (NWSL).
 Vine represented Australia at under-17 and under-20 level before making her senior debut at the 2022 AFC Women's Asian Cup.

 Early life and education

 Vine was born on 9 April 1998, in Shepparton, Victoria, to parents Heidi and Gary Vine.
 She began playing football at the age of five, alongside her brother Jayden, at St Georges Road Primary School.
 When Vine was seven, her family moved to Mango Hill, a northern suburb of Brisbane, Queensland.
 She continued her football with Deception Bay Dragons and Redcliffe Dolphins, initially playing on her older brother's team.

+She attended Clontarf Beach State High School.
 By the age of 12, she had earned a spot at the Queensland Academy of Sport and was playing for Peninsula Power before eventually signing for Brisbane Roar in 2015.

 Club career

 Brisbane Roar

-Vine made her debut for the Brisbane Roar on 25 October 2015 at age 16 in a match against the Western Sydney Wanderers.
+Vine made her debut for the Brisbane Roar on 25 October 2015 in the W-League (later renamed A-League Women) at age 16 in a match against the Western Sydney Wanderers.
 She made seven appearances for the team during the 2015–16 W-League season.
 Brisbane finished in fourth place in the regular season, securing a berth to the play-offs.
 In the semi-finals against regular season champions Melbourne City, the Roar lost 5–4 on penalties after 120 minutes of regular and extra time produced no goals for either side.